medic/cht-docs/content/en/apps/guides/offline/_index.md

 ## Considerations

 An offline CHT server is most appropriate for a development environment.
-There are serious implications to consider before deploying an offline server in a production environment which are most often ignored for development.
-Offline solution should have a plan in place for:
+There are serious implications to consider before deploying an offline instance:

 * Alerting - How will alerts be sent in the case of downtime or degraded service?
 * Power failures and unplanned restarts - Will the server cleanly restart such that the CHT resumes service correctly?